luiscarlosjayk/MooGooMaps/README.md

 	After that you could include only those scripts that you will need for your application.

 	For example, to create markers in your map, you will need the Map.Marker.js file for that.
-	File's names are very verbose so you could intuit why are they for.
+	File's names are very verbose so you could intuit what are they for.

 	For classes extended from Google Maps Api, do not forget to see their documentation at http://code.google.com/intl/en/apis/maps/documentation/javascript/reference.html for more details on options and events you can use.